 Keeping chickens is not hard.
 But there are certainly some things you learn along the way when you do.
 Case in point?
-Chicken supplies.
-There are some basics that are obvious, like chicken feed and bedding, but beyond that there are some little oddities that I always keep in my coop.
+What chicken coop supplies you’ll need.
+There are some basic poultry supplies that are obvious, like chicken feed and bedding, but beyond that there are some little oddities that I always keep in my coop.

 Fishing net